Go to Page Section:

 Some of the analytical positions that a person may pursue include counterterrorism, analytic methodologist, economics, leadership, military, open source officers, and intelligence collection analysts.

-There are also data scientists who are employed by the CIA.
+Some data scientists are employed by the CIA.

 Clandestine Service